BenjaminLesne/BenjaminLesne-BenjaminLesne_13_05122021/README.md

 ## Installation

 - Install [Yarn](https://yarnpkg.com/) on your system
--Install and run the back-end API.
+- Install and run the back-end API.
 To do so, follow the installation steps [here](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API) in the readme file
--Clone this repository and run yarn install in your command line.
+- Clone this repository and run yarn install in your command line.
--Start the app with yarn start
+- Start the app with yarn start
--The app should now run in http://localhost:3000/ by default.
+- The app should now run in http://localhost:3000/ by default.

 ## License